brad72287/bookreader/spec-js.md

 Specs:
 - [x] Use jQuery for implementing new requirements
 - [X] Include a show page rendered using jQuery and an Active Model Serialization JSON backend.
 - [X] Include an index page rendered using jQuery and an Active Model Serialization JSON backend.
+(Genres Index)
 - [X] Include at least one has_many relationship in information rendered via JSON
 - [X] Include at least one link that loads or updates a resource without reloading the page
 - [X] Translate JSON responses into js model objects